Hong Kong Tourism Board and Art Basel Announce Three-Year Global Partnership

-This New Strategic Alliance Makes HKTB the First Tourism Organisation to Partner with Art Basel Worldwide
+This New Strategic Alliance Makes HKTB the First Tourism Organization to Partner with Art Basel Worldwide

 As part of this exciting alliance, HKTB will serve as a Show Partner of Art Basel and celebrate Hong Kong art and culture on the world stage.
 Over the next three years, HKTB will be present in four annual shows, including Art Basel in Paris, Miami Beach, Hong Kong, and Basel, with different thematic experiences or activations.

-Mr Dane Cheng, HKTB Executive Director, said: "Our strategic alliance with Art Basel underscores our commitment to promoting Hong Kong as the East-meets-West centre for international cultural exchange, and a valuable gateway to the Chinese art market.
-By sharing the city's unique character through immersive experiences and exhibitions at the world's most prestigious art platform, we hope to inspire travellers to visit our city and discover its thriving creative community and rich cultural experiences."
+Mr. Dane Cheng, HKTB Executive Director, said: "Our strategic alliance with Art Basel underscores our commitment to promoting Hong Kong as the East-meets-West center for international cultural exchange, and a valuable gateway to the Chinese art market.
+By sharing the city's unique character through immersive experiences and exhibitions at the world's most prestigious art platform, we hope to inspire travelers to visit our city and discover its thriving creative community and rich cultural experiences."

 Noah Horowitz, Art Basel CEO, said: "We are thrilled to build on our longstanding collaboration with Hong Kong Tourism Board and launch this ambitious initiative.
 By shining a global spotlight on Hong Kong's vibrant art scene, this partnership will enhance the experience for our fair visitors while unlocking new opportunities and fostering deeper connections between Hong Kong and art communities around the world."